Indian State Funeral For Former PM Manmohan Singh - UrduPoint

 Indian State Funeral For Former PM Manmohan Singh

+Mourners in India's capital gathered Saturday to pay their respects to former prime minister Manmohan Singh ahead of a state funeral for the man key to the country's economic liberalisation

-New Delhi, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) India on Saturday accorded former premier Manmohan Singh, one of the architects of the country's economic liberalisation in the early 1990s, a state funeral with full military honours, complete with a gun salute.
+New Delhi, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) Mourners in India's capital gathered Saturday to pay their respects to former prime minister Manmohan Singh ahead of a state funeral for the man key to the country's economic liberalisation.

 Singh, who held office from 2004 to 2014, died at the age of 92 on Thursday, after which seven days of state mourning were declared.

-It was then taken through the capital to the cremation grounds, accompanied by guards of soldiers and accorded full state honours.
+It will later be taken through the capital to be cremated, accompanied by guards of soldiers and accorded full state honours.

 US President Joe Biden called Singh a "true statesman", saying that he "charted pathbreaking progress that will continue to strengthen our nations -- and the world -- for generations to come".